Skip to main content

 Photo by Innerbody Research

-A lot of people all around the world have at least one thing in common: We're living under a great deal of stress.
-The American Psychological Association reports that 34% of adults aged 18-34 rate their stress levels between eight and ten on a ten-point scale, and that's probably downplaying the issue since 67% of Americans feel their problems aren't severe enough to complain about.
+A lot of people all around the world are living under a great deal of stress.
+The American Psychological Association reports that 34% of adults aged 18-34 rate their stress levels between 8 and 10 on a ten-point scale, and that's probably downplaying the issue since 67% of Americans feel their problems aren't severe enough to complain about.

-It's nothing to ignore, though.
-High stress can raise your body's cortisol levels and put you at risk for a litany of health concerns, such as anxiety, depression, headaches, or even heart disease.
-But with stress being a part of our daily lives — often in ways we can’t ignore or feasibly reduce — how can its negative effects be mitigated?
+Stress is nothing to ignore, though.
+High stress can raise your body's cortisol levels and put you at risk for a litany of health concerns, such as anxiety, depression, headaches, and even heart disease.
+But with stress being a part of our daily lives, how can we mitigate its negative effects?

 Supplements that reduce cortisol may be part of the solution for some.
 They strive to nip stress close to the bud by putting you in a more relaxed state that prevents the overproduction of cortisol.
 There's no shortage of such supplements, so browsing the options could become a stressor in itself.
 Luckily, we've written this guide to narrow down the best cortisol-reducing supplements on the market.